-The purpose of this policy is to inform staff1, parents, volunteers and governors about the school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out.
+The purpose of this policy is to inform staff, parents, volunteers and governors about Southway Junior School's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out.

 We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern.